-For the sixth consecutive year, Aramark earned a 100 percent rating and the designation of being a “Best Place to Work for LGBTQ Equality,” from the Human Rights Campaign Foundation’s 2020 Corporate Equality Index (CEI).
+World's largest cruise company earns fifth consecutive perfect score of 100 and designation as Best Place to Work for LGBTQ Equality in Human Rights Campaign Foundation's Corporate Equality Index